Marley Canales

-Marley Angelina Canales (born November 16, 1997) is an American professional soccer player who plays as a midfielder for OL Reign of the National Women's Soccer League (NWSL).
+Marley Angelina Canales (born November 16, 1997) is an American professional soccer player who plays as a midfielder.

 Club career

 OL Reign drafted Canales in the 2022 NWSL Draft.
 She signed with the team in April 2022, and made her NWSL debut on May 1, 2022.
+Canales was waived from the club on November 20, 2023.

+Ahead of the 2024 NWSL season, Canales was included in San Diego Wave FC's preseason squad as a non-roster invitee.
+She traveled with the Wave to the Coachella Valley Invitational preseason tournament, scoring one goal in a 2–1 defeat to Portland Thorns FC on February 24, 2024.

+On May 14, 2024, Canales was announced as the first-ever signing for USL Super League club Spokane Zephyr FC.